Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-cat

-If you’ve read something above that sounds like what your cat may be suffering from, make an appointment without delay with your veterinarian.
+If any of these sound like what your cat may be suffering from, make an appointment without delay with your veterinarian.

-Your pet’s vet will start by carrying out a specific examination, ask you to detail the symptoms, and possibly decide to carry out blood and urine tests and other more in-depth investigations.
+Your pet’s vet will start by carrying out a specific examination, asking you to detail the signs, and possibly deciding to carry out blood and urine tests and other more in-depth investigations.

 Dietary Changes

 Is your cat young and in perfect health?
-Then if he urinates a lot, it can also be caused by a recent change in diet.
-Saltier and drier kibble can, for example, lead him to drink a lot of water, or a change from biscuits to tinned food.
-If he drinks water more, he will naturally urinate more often.
+If they are urinating frequently, it can be caused by a recent change in diet.
+Saltier and drier kibble can, for example, lead a cat to drink a great deal of water or if you change from kibble to wet food.
+If they drink more water, they will naturally urinate more often.

 cat pee on the carpet